pulzed/KiwiEd/BUILDING.md

 `./build.sh debug -c` or `./build.sh release -c`

 ### Windows:
 Run `build.bat`.
-VS should start automatically, then select type of build and build the project.
+Visual Studio project should start automatically, then select type of build and build the project.